 - Stir together until fully combined.

-- Gradually, add flour to the mixture while whisking continuously until you have a soft batter.
+- Gradually, add flour to the mixture and keep whisking until you have a soft batter.

 - Then knead the batter for 3-4 minuets until, you have a nice non- stick dough.